 Let’s take a look as to what happens then.

-Your account got restricted or banned – for one reason or another, that doesn’t matter at this point.
+If you got your LinkedIn account restricted or banned – for one reason or another, it’s not the end of the world.

-What matters, however, is that you can STILL get your account recovered.
+There are a few steps you can take to STILL get your account recovered.

 1. Don’t Panic